 Northwestern's portfolio delivered strong performance for the fiscal year and is poised to continue to grow and support the University's needs.
 Its success is based on the diversification of the Long-Term Balanced Pool and the skill of outstanding money managers worldwide in meeting investment objectives over long time horizons.
-Northwestern's leadership continues to maintain a long-term investment focus and remains confident in the portfolio's prospects.
+Despite short-run concerns that returns over the next decade will likely be lower than over the previous decade, Northwestern's leadership continues to maintain a long-term investment focus and remains confident in the portfolio's prospects.

+William H. M= Tream

-Dillian H. M=Jean
+William H. McLean

-William H. McLean Vice President and Chief Investment Officer
+Vice President and Chief Investment Officer

-Report of Independent Auditors
+Independent Auditors Report